Kirkcaldy Town House: History

-A decision was made to re-locate the town house in the mid-1930s.
-The former town house on the High Street was demolished in 1935.
+Until the 1930s, the main municipal building in Kirkcaldy was the old townhouse and jail at the junction of High Street and Tolbooth Street which was completed in 1826.
+The old town house on the High Street was demolished in 1935.
 A site for the new town house was chosen to the north of the town centre, which involved the demolition of three main villas - Adelaide, St Oalfs and Tilehurst - to make space.

 Construction of the new town house began in 1939 from a competition-winning design by David Carr and William Howard of Edinburgh.
 Only the foundations of the building had been put in place before work was interrupted by the Second World War.
 The nearby Osborne House on East Wemyss Place would serve as a temporary town office, for the time being.
 Work on the town house resumed in 1950.
 This was split into two phases: the officers' section and the councillors' section.
 The first phase (including the officers' section) was opened by James Young, then Secretary of State for Scotland on 6 July 1953.
-The second and final phase (including the councillors' section and unveiling the statue of "The Sower" by Thomas Whalen) of the building was opened by the town provost, David Wright, on 6 July 1956.
+The second and final phase of the building (including the councillors' section and unveiling the statue of "The Sower" by Thomas Whalen) was opened by the town provost, David Wright, on 6 July 1956.

 The town council had their first meeting in the new building on 12 November 1956.
 In 1975, the town house became the headquarters of Kirkcaldy District Council.
-Nowadays, the role of the town house is the headquarters of the local area committee of Fife Council.
+Today the town house serves as the headquarters of the local area committee of Fife Council.